 8. Kitchen Faucet Aerator Test

 Your kitchen faucet tells a lot about the water you are drinking.
-If your water supply has a high amount of minerals, it can build up in your aerator, which is at the end of the faucet.
+For example, If your water supply has a high amount of minerals, it can build up in your aerator, which is at the end of the faucet.
+Here is how you can check it

-Check the impurities in the water by removing the aerator and placing it into a bowl of white vinegar.
-You will see sediments settling in the bowl, showing that your water has excess minerals.
-The mineral content of drinking water should also be within a specific limit; otherwise, it can be harmful.
+• Check the impurities in the water by removing the aerator and placing it into a bowl of white vinegar.

 9. Toilet Flush Tank Inspection Test

-It sounds weird to inspect your toilet tank but trust me; it tells a lot about the water contamination.
-Here is the list of a few conditions of the toilet flush tank that indicates contamination:
+It sounds weird to inspect your toilet tank but trust me, it tells a lot about water contamination.
+Here is the list of a few conditions of the toilet flush tank that indicate contamination:

-- If your flush tank has black deposits at the bottom, your water has manganese or ferric sulfide.
+• Black Deposits: If your flush tank has black deposits at the bottom, your water has manganese.

-All the conditions mentioned above indicate that your water supply is contaminated with chemicals, and you need a water filter system in your house.
+All the conditions mentioned above indicate that your water supply is contaminated with impurities, and you may need a water filter system to treat your water.

-10. Test The pH of Water Using Red Cabbage.
+Test The pH of Water Using Red Cabbage

 The pH of water should be maintained in a healthy range.
 Excessive higher or lower pH results in abnormal conditions in our body.
-Thus, knowing the pH of water is extremely important, and there is a method to test water pH without a kit.
-This natural method uses red cabbage as a pH indicator.
-Simple steps to check pH using red cabbage are the following:
+Thus, knowing the pH of water is extremely important, and here is a method to test water pH without a kit using red cabbage:

 How Can I Test Water Quality At Home With A Kit?

-First of all, you need to buy a free test kit.
+First of all, you need to buy a water testing kit.
 Ensure that the test strip you buy is all-in-one, allowing the detection of more than one contaminant.

 Every brand kit will have specific instructions, but the general steps are the same.
 Home test kits require collecting a small amount of water in a clean container and dipping the test strip into the water for a few minutes.
 The results are identified by a color chart provided with the kit.

-How To Test Water Quality In The Lab?
+How To Test Water Quality In The Lab—the Most Accurate Method

 Labs follow these three tests to analyze the water sample: